| |

 Pink and Yellow Flowers in a Metal Wheelbarrow-The Crowned Goat

-As I shared above, it only took adding 3 plants (2 petunias and 1 lantana) to give our metal wheelbarrow container garden a completely fresh feel.
+As I shared above, it only took adding 3 plants (2 large petunias and 1 lantana) to give our metal wheelbarrow container garden a completely fresh feel.

 Here’s another look at the before…